learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Create a Text File with Content

 In your terminal, choose a location to practice in and navigate to it.

-Create a
-new file called `my_list.txt`.
+Create a new file called `my_list.txt`.
 The file extension suggests to humans and operating systems that it contains text.
-Open the file in VS Code by typing `code my_list.txt`.
+Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.

 Remember your collection of things?
 Now write in a few of them in your file.
 Here's an example from us (songs in the English post-punk genre).